Domain Wall as Cosmological Oscillator: Introduction

 The structure of this work is as follows.
 In Section~\ref{eq:model}, we describe the model setup and derive the equation of motion for the scalar field.
 Section~\ref{sec:potenEOM} presents the perturbation expansion of the scalar potential around the static solution and calculates the collective coordinate equation of motion for the domain wall.
 In Section~\ref{sec:HarmonicOsc}, we determine the solution for the domain wall oscillator and calculate the radiation oscillation coefficient.
-Section~\ref{sec:elasticlimit} introduces the critical definition of strain for the wall.
-In Section~\ref{sec:rad}, we discuss the dissipation of the domain wall through particle radiation.
+Section~\ref{sec:elasticlimit} introduces the critical definition of the strain for the domain wall and demonstrates that the domain wall collapses when the vibration amplitude exceeds the strain threshold value.
 We also examine our scenario in a \(Z_2\)-conserving model in Section~\ref{sec:z2}.
 Finally, we summarize our conclusions in Section~\ref{sec:conclusion}.
+In Appendix~\ref{app:BC}, we present the relevant Bogomol'nyi condition pertinent to domain walls.
 Detailed calculations pertaining to the solution of the equation of motion are provided in Appendix~\ref{app:VFsolu}, and we address the regularization and renormalization procedures related to the equation of motion in Appendix~\ref{app:renorm}.